TeamsAdminSamples/PowerShell/README.md

 # PowerShell
-Collection of PowerShell scripts to help with transitioning to and managing Microsoft Teams
+Collection of PowerShell script samples to help with transitioning to and managing Microsoft Teams.